-Descriptions of the benefits of AE included a range of positive outcome expectancies (A, B, C), even though these were often described as distal goals rather than tangible outcomes, such as: personalised care, trusting relationships and cooperative alliances etc. (A).
-At the same time, certain aspects of the healthcare system might influence midwives' beliefs about the effectiveness or even feasibility of AE (A, C).
+Descriptions of the benefits of antenatal education included a range of positive outcome expectancies, even though these were often described as distal goals rather than tangible outcomes, such as: personalised care, trusting relationships and cooperative alliances etc. At the same time, certain aspects of the healthcare system might influence midwives' beliefs about the effectiveness or even feasibility of antenatal education.
 The lack of continuity of care and community midwifery are perceived as 'deterrents' (i.e. "is it worth it?" or "is it even feasible?").

-- Participant 9: "...there is no contact with the same midwife between successive appointments [re: continuation of care]" - Participant 4: "... after women leave the maternity clinic, there is no contact with the midwives... this is a problem".
+• Participant 9: "...there is no contact with the same midwife between successive appointments [re: continuation of care]"

+• Participant 4: "... after women leave the maternity clinic, there is no contact with the midwives... this is a problem".

-Furthermore, physician dominance might create conditions for anticipated regret as a disagreement in opinion or confrontation may arise (C).
-Unclear role boundaries and weak interprofessional collaboration (B) seem to sustain power dynamics, creating situations which undermine the role of the midwife (A, C).
+Furthermore, physician dominance might create conditions for anticipated regret as a disagreement in opinion or confrontation may arise.
+Unclear role boundaries and weak interprofessional collaboration seem to sustain power dynamics, creating situations which undermine the role of the midwife.